For most of us, fundraising isn’t something that comes naturally, especially a straight request for donations.

 Remember Why You’re Here

-If you still just can’t get over that hurdle of asking for donations, one surefire way to build your courage is to spend some time thinking about the last person or animal or family or forest or child or senior or whoever/whatever it is your nonprofit helped.
+If you still just can’t get over that hurdle of asking for donations, one surefire way to build your courage is to spend some time thinking about the last person or animal or family or forest or child or senior or whoever your nonprofit helped.

 You started this crazy journey because you believed in your mission.